 Rhein-Weser-Turm, Wooden observation tower in Kirchhundem, Germany.

 The tower was built in 1932 as a shelter for forest workers and hikers in the Rothaar Mountains.
-During the Second World War, it served as a fire observation post under American military control.
+During the Second World War, it was used as a fire observation post under American military control.

-The ground floor houses a civil registry office where couples can have their wedding ceremony on the mountaintop, a rare offering that draws people seeking an unusual celebration spot.
-The view over the surrounding forest and landscape creates a memorable setting for such moments.
+The ground floor houses a civil registry office where couples can hold their wedding ceremony on the mountaintop.
+This draws people looking for a ceremony in an open, natural setting far from the usual town hall.

 The community of curious travelers